-Proposal submissions shall not exceed \$646,500.00 in total proposed costs.
+Proposal submissions shall not exceed \$700,000.00 in total proposed costs.
 Proposals that exceed this amount will not be considered for selection.

-It is currently expected that the estimated funding for the contract will not exceed \$375,000 for the programmatic audit and \$271,500 for special ad-hoc audits per year for the term of the contract.
-Covered California reserves the authority to shift the funding amongst the audits, as necessary.
+It is expected that the approved funding for the contract will not exceed \$350,000.00 per year for the term of the contract, including any extensions of the term.